We have had some great pledges from across the industry since the Charter launched earlier this year.

 AIM hosts a range of innovative industry events that are specifically designed to meet the ongoing challenge of encouraging greater diversity and equality by providing a broad section of industry executives from socio-economic backgrounds that are underrepresented in senior decision-making management roles in the industry with the skills to empower them to develop to their full potential.

-AIM is developing a number of new initiatives to further improve equality and diversity at senior positions in the industry including, (a) inviting talented individuals from a broad range of backgrounds to gain experience of senior management operations by attending AIM Board meetings as non-voting participants, (b) continuing to develop and widen inclusion to more individuals and groups at the AIM Women in Music Event, and (c) developing new programmes and strategies with third party institutions that encourages persons from underrepresented groups to apply for internships, work placements and job vacancies.
+AIM is developing a number of new initiatives to further improve equality and diversity at senior positions in the industry including, (a) inviting talented individuals from a broad range of backgrounds to gain experience of senior management operations by attending AIM Board meetings as non-voting participants, (b) continuing to develop and widen inclusion to more individuals and groups at the AIM Women in Music Event, (c) developing new programmes and strategies with third party institutions that encourages persons from underrepresented groups to apply for internships, work placements and job vacancies and (d) offering free public speaking training for women in music (and in particular targeting those from under represented backgrounds and ethnicities), in order to address the lack of diversity at industry conferences, with AIM itself committing to aim for a 50% gender split on all AIM conferences.

-1. BASCA has put Equality & Diversity at the forefront of its work and it is now one of their six core campaign issues http://basca.org.uk/public-affairs/
+BASCA has put Equality & Diversity at the forefront of its work and it is now one of their core campaign issues http://basca.org.uk/public-affairs

-2. BASCA will also continue to support an intern programme with its Academic Supporters.
-They bring in educated young people into business but gives the interns a properly paid post for anything up to a year, whilst they are studying on their final year of their music business degrees.
+BASCA will also continue to support an intern programme with its Academic Supporters.
+They bring in young people into business which gives the interns a properly paid post for anything up to a year, whilst they are studying on their music business degrees.
 Wherever possible BASCA have created permanent positions for them or at the very least have enabled them to make contacts so they have stayed in the music industry.

-3. BASCA continue to ensure their panels for events, and also judging panels for the Ivor Novello awards and the British Composer Awards, are diverse as possible.
+BASCA continue to ensure their panels for events, and also judging panels for the Ivor Novello awards, the Gold Badge Awards, and the British Composer Awards, are diverse as possible.

-5. BASCA re planning a ‘Diversity In Composition’ day on 19th October 2016 with BBC Radio3 which will be a whole day of seminars, speeches, performances and broadcasts focussed on composers from BAME backgrounds.
+BASCA has organised a ‘Diversity In Composition’ day on 19th October 2016 with BBC Radio3 which was filled with seminars, speeches, performances and broadcasts focussed on composers from BAME backgrounds.
+BASCA has since continued to develop a key partnership with BCC to reach out to a more diverse group.

 1. BPI is a leading member of the Diaspora roundtable discussions which provide a unique opportunity for the record industry to regularly engage with an ever-growing number of organisations and personnel which represent the diversity of the UK's multi-cultural music industry.
 The forum allows us to directly participate in discussions that highlight the challenges and opportunities experienced by artists from within the black, Asian and ethnic minority communities.
 We look forward to strengthening the work of this forum in 2012.